 Some corners needed to be cut, though, to keep the price low, which is quite apparent when you look at the screen: it only has a 218 x 218 pixels resolution, which wouldn't necessarily be an issue, but for an unknown reason the messages are displayed with tiny little fonts, so especially if you are exercising, it could be challenging to read the screen.

 But for everyday activity tracking – which the Suunto 5 was most likely designed for – it works just fine.
-And once you stopped running, the Suunto 5 will provide you with handy metrics, like the advanced training load features (move summary with lap details, training logbook for long term overviews, training load with totals by sport, etc).
+And once you stop running, the Suunto 5 will provide you with handy metrics, like the advanced training load features (move summary with lap details, training logbook for long-term overviews, training load with totals by sport, etc.).

 The Suunto Traverse Alpha might have a lower-than-usual screen resolution, but how many other smartwatches out there can track fishing and hunting, eh?
 Not many.